alexfernandez/alexfernandez.github.io/2017/origins-language.md

 to make _B_ look and appraise the situation on their own.
-But then _A_ may want to give _B_ a more precise idea of the situation, even if _B_ is not currently able to see the animal: let us suppose it just ran away.
-Maybe _B_ is far away.
+But then _A_ may want to give _B_ a more precise idea of the situation, even if _B_ is not currently able to see the animal: let us suppose it just fled, or maybe _B_ is far away.
-Or maybe even there is a group of listeners: a shout that lets them know there is a bear nearby will be much more effective than waiting for them to look for it.
+At some other situation there may be a group of listeners: a shout that lets them know there is a bear nearby will be much more effective than waiting for them to look for it.
 Their reaction if there is a rabbit instead